Studio Three, EMI Studios, Abbey Road

 Engineer: Ken Scott

-The flute parts were recorded on a separate tape as take seven, as all tracks on the main tape were full.
+The flute parts were recorded as take seven, on a separate tape, as all tracks on the main tape were full.
 On 25 October 1967 takes six and seven were mixed in sync to create a final mono master.

 Paul McCartney was doodling at the piano and George Martin was sitting next to him writing down what Paul was playing.